Modelling and analysis of beam bridges

 - Anisotropic properties required in cracked regions

 The grillage is the commonly used model for bridge decks and it is relatively easy to use.
 However, a finite element model is quite likely to still be required as well for elastic critical buckling analysis of the steel girders supporting wet concrete loading.
 Consequently, a finite element model could be considered for all analysis, which would also have the possible advantage of better modelling of structural response.
-However, there are many disadvantages of this approach at present and many designers use a grillage for the main analysis and only use a finite element model where absolutely necessary.
+However, there are some disadvantages of this approach so many designers use a grillage for the main analysis and only use a finite element model where absolutely necessary.

 - Iles, D.C.
 (2010) Composite highway bridge design.
 (P356 including corrigendum, 2014).
 SCI